-Most recovering addicts want sobriety, but they can’t control when a craving will strike.
+Most recovering addicts want sobriety, but they can’t control when a craving strikes.
 Something as simple as a song on the radio, odor in the air, or stressful day at work could trigger a craving.

 2. They Need to Cut Ties With Former Lives